Powderfinger: Other members

 Powderfinger have collaborated with various artists throughout their career: Pianist Benmont Tench played on Dream Days at the Hotel Existence.
-For touring or session work, auxiliary musicians used include Alex Pertout on percussion, Duane Billings on percussion, and Lachlan Doley on keyboards.
+For touring or session work, auxiliary musicians used include Cameron McKenzie playing guitar as a touring musician filling in for an injured Darren Middleton on both Internationalist national tour and Double Allergic national tour, Alex Pertout on percussion, Duane Billings on percussion, and Lachlan Doley on keyboards.
 For their second album, Double Allergic, the group enlisted Tim Whitten as producer.
 The group approached American expatriate Nick DiDia as their producer for Internationalist, and recorded with him at Sing Sing Studios in Melbourne.
 DiDia also produced the two albums which followed.
-In 2007 Rob Schnapf, producer for Beck, was asked to produce Dream Days at the Hotel Existence in Los Angeles.
+In 2007, Rob Schnapf, producer for Beck, was asked to produce Dream Days at the Hotel Existence in Los Angeles.
 DiDia returned for Golden Rule.
 Powderfinger's first music video, for the song "Reap What You Sow" in 1993, was directed by David Barker, an award-winning director.
 Film companies who directed other videos for the group include Fifty Fifty Films and Head Pictures.

 Awards and accolades

-Powderfinger was highly successful in the Australian recording industry, being a recipient of the industry's flagship awards, the ARIA Music Awards, 18 times from 47 nominations – the third-highest behind Silverchair's 21 wins from 49 nominations and John Farnham's 20 wins from 56 nominations.
-Powderfinger's most successful year was 2001, when they won six awards from eight nominations for Odyssey Number Five and its related singles.
-"These Days" and "My Happiness" were ranked at No. 1 on the Triple J Hottest 100 lists in 1999 and 2000 respectively, and 21 other Powderfinger tracks have ranked on lists in other years.
+Powderfinger was highly successful in the Australian recording industry, being a recipient of the industry's flagship awards, the ARIA Music Awards, 18 times from 47 nominations—the third-highest tally, behind Silverchair's 21 wins from 49 nominations and John Farnham's 20 wins from 56 nominations.
+Powderfinger's most successful year was 2001 when they won six awards from eight nominations for Odyssey Number Five and its related singles.
+"These Days" and "My Happiness" were ranked at No. 1 on the Triple J Hottest 100 lists in 1999 and 2000, respectively, and 21 other Powderfinger tracks have ranked on lists in other years.

-In 2009 as part of the Q150 celebrations, Powderfinger were announced as one of the Q150 Icons of Queensland for their role as "Influential Artists".
-At the ARIA Music Awards of 1996 they performed "Pick You Up", in 2019 Dan Condon of Double J rated this as one of the "7 great performances from the history of the ARIA Awards."
+In 2009, as part of the Q150 celebrations, Powderfinger were announced as one of the Q150 Icons of Queensland for their role as "Influential Artists".
+At the ARIA Music Awards of 1996, they performed "Pick You Up"; in 2019, Dan Condon of Double J rated this as one of the "7 great performances from the history of the ARIA Awards."